Skip to content

 Options:

-• In your EventBus handler, return HandlerResponse::ignored().with_render().with_consumed(true) when the component handled the event but emitted no actions.
+• If you’re using InteractiveComponent, return HandlerResponse::ignored().with_render().with_consumed(true) when the widget handled the event but emitted no app actions.

 What’s the difference between Effects and TaskManager?